VikeLabs/maps/README.md

 You can build both projects (producing an optimized app and a jar file) with `gradlew build`.
 Similar to testing and running, you can build the individual projects with `gradlew app:build` and `gradlew api:build`

+### Some notes on gradle

+You can of cource run everything here *without* gradle, you may want to directly run `npm` commands for example.
+I would recommend against it as there is a carfully curated dependancy graph for tasks with gradle whereas for npm you are on your own.
+As a result of this if any mentioned gradle commands fail for any reason beyond broken code, that is a bug and should be filed as such